munificent/game-programming-patterns/book/type-object.markdown

 ^code 6

 The key <span name="friend">difference</span> is the `newMonster()` function in `Breed`.
-That's our &ldquo;constructor&rdquo; factory method.
+That's our "constructor" factory method.
 With our original implementation, creating a monster looked like:

 <aside name="friend">